nhyoga/alembic-netlifycms-kit/about.md

 seodescription: If you are serious about recovery from injury and developing strength and health for your lifetime look no further than Nicola Harman.
 With 20 years of experience you too can benefit first hand in healing and wellbeing.
-Take a class in Shoreham and find out
+Take a class in Shoreham and find out.
 ---
 In 2001 Nicola was introduced to yoga and from her first class she knew it was what had been missing from her life.